TugceCankurt/SQL-Projects/README.md

  ### <ins>Analyzing Unicorn Companies
 **Code and details :** [.ipynp](https://github.com/TugceCankurt/SQL-Projects/blob/main/Analyzing%20Unicorn%20Companies.ipynb)   <br>
 **Description :** Using a PostgreSQL database I analyzed information about unicorn companies worth over $1 billion!
-I found out which industries have the highest average valuation and then zoomed in on these to determine how many new unicorns have been produced annually between 2019 and 2021!
+I found out which industries have the highest average valuation and then zoomed in on these to determine how many new unicorns have been produced annually between 2019 and 2021!   <br>
 **DBMS :** PostgreSQL